asad-cuet/A-Python-Flask-Based-Tool-for-Semester-Attendance-Analysis/README.md

 ```
 flask --debug run
 ```
+Copy the provided link and paste it in the browser.
+Enjoy the project

 ## Attendance Excel File Data Format
 In "Some Demo Attendance Files" Folder some files are given as sample of attendance data.